 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Allahabad air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Allahabad is currently 6.6 times the WHO annual air quality guideline value

 Moderate 71 US AQI